fablabbrighton/digital-fabrication-module/docs/_course-notes/guide-board-programming.md

 date:   2018-12-15
 ---

-<span class="wip">WIP</span> Uploading a program to a DIY ATtiny microcontroller board through the ICSP header.
+Uploading a program to a DIY ATtiny microcontroller board through the ICSP header.

 <!--more-->